EdibleShelfXII/IoT-sensor-nodes-senior23/python/README.md

 API:

 /data/all
-    Displays temperature and relative humidity for all sensor nodes in format: \n adr:0,temperature:-45.0,relative_humidity:-6.0
+    Displays temperature and relative humidity for all sensor nodes in format: adr:0,temperature:-45.0,relative_humidity:-6.0
         adr:1,temperature:-45.0,relative_humidity:-6.0
         ...